 As autumn sets in, the nights are cooler and days are shorter, and pumpkins are waiting in the pumpkin patch.
 Our fall tradition of decorating our homes with the autumnal colors of orange, yellow and brown is in full swing.
 Pumpkin carving is a time-honored tradition, but it’s time consuming, takes a certain bit of skill and it’s only a matter of time before the pumpkin begins to rot.
 Beyond the knife, there are many ways of dressing up the pumpkin to celebrate the season.
 Here are a few to get you started:

 Sharpie: If you love the classic “Jack-o-lantern” look without the bother of the carving process, simply draw in the eyes, nose and teeth in your favorite scary expression.
 The pumpkin will last all season.
-Plus, you’ve created your roadmap should you wish to carve it out for halloween.
+Plus, you’ve created your roadmap should you wish to carve it out for Halloween.

 Flowers: Decorate a party table with flower covered pumpkins rather than a standard centerpiece.
 Simply hot glue chrysanthemum flower heads all over the pumpkin.
-If you prefer, you can use a long pin to secure the pin to the pumpkin.
+If you prefer, you can use a long pin to secure the posies to the pumpkin.

 Gauze: Pumpkin Mummies?
 Of course!
 Simply coat thin gauze strips in craft glue and wrap your pumpkin in otherworldly style.
 Paint or draw in some eyes peaking out from under the bandages.